Keep Christ in Christmas This Year: 15 Low-Stress Ideas

 Read through Luke leading up to Christmas

 Last December, Small Town Soul posted an idea on Facebook that I’d never heard before–to read one chapter of the book of Luke each day in December leading up to Christmas (there are 24 chapters).
-We tried it last year, and it was great for my husband and I, but it was a little bit too much for the kiddos (1 and 3 years old at the time).
+We tried it two years ago, and it was great for my husband and I, but it was a little bit too much for the kiddos (1 and 3 years old at the time).

-This year, I think we’ll try the same idea, but modify it so that the passages are a little bit shorter and easier for our kids to grasp.
+This year, I think we’ll try the same idea for our morning worship, but modify it so that the passages are a little bit shorter and easier for our kids to grasp.

 For older kids and for parents, this idea is really great, because it gives a picture of Jesus’ whole life in the span of our advent season, which is an awesome way to celebrate Him.